 24.04.19.
 Prague (11 30 hrs) /Helsinki (20:15 hrs)

 25.04.19.
 Delhi (5:00) /Kolkata (9:00)

 We reached Kolkata airport within 1 hour from Deshapriya Park, because of the Ma flyover, !
 Our flight (by GoAir) will leave for Delhi at 11 pm and reach Delhi at 1.15 am.

-We (Mohua and I) reached Delhi in time at T-1B at 1.15 am.
+Mohua and I reached Delhi in time at T-1B at 1.15 am.
 But our flight to Prague by Finnair was at 9.30 am (at T-3).
-The airfare is only 32,000, to and fro.
-There is no other domestic flight which is closer to our international flight time, considering the fact that counter starts at 6.30 am.
+The round-trip airfare is only 32,000.
+There is no other domestic flight which is closer to our international flight time, considering the fact that counter starts functioning at 6.30 am.
 The gate opens 4 hours before flight time.
-So we had to wait in the waiting zone at Terminal 3 and therefore cannot use lounge facility.
+So we had to wait in the waiting zone at Terminal 3 and could not use lounge facility.
 We had to walk for 4-5 minutes to reach near T-3, near Gate 1 from T-1B.

 Our Plane reached Helsinki 2 hours late, as we were not allowed to use Pakistani Airspace - because of the risk involved.
 In the process Pakistan loses revenue and more fuel is burnt !
 We took a different route along Gujarat and then it took a sharp right turn towards right, to avoid Pakistani airspace.
 Similar problems were there in Syrian airspace also.

 Normally it takes 7.30 hours to reach Finland.
 Finland is +4.30 hours ahead of India.
 We reached Finland at 16:30 hours Finland time, in contrast to 14:30 hours - which was the scheduled time.